-This paper is focusing on ERP S/Ws assessment.
-This paper finds out what differences there are in ERP S/W assessment by organization characteristics and adoption characteristics, and suggests some guidelines of S/W development to venders.
+This paper focuses on ERP S/W assessment.
+This paper finds out what differences there are in ERP S/W assessment by organization characteristics and adoption characteristics, and suggests some guidelines of S/W development to vendors.
 Especially this paper identifies what the reasons and the checkpoints are when firms introduce ERP S/W. Data for this study was obtained from 232 companies in South Korea and analyzed by statistical software.

 II.
-Assessment Reasons and Checkpoints
+Assessment Criteria and Checkpoints